Advancements in Arc Fault Detection for Electrical Distribution Systems: A Comprehensive Review from Artificial Intelligence Perspective: An outline of arc fault detection approaches

-\item Long Short-Term Memory (LSTM): LSTM is part of the recurrent neural network (RNN) method.
+In the domain of fault detection, this condition is determined by the outcome of a prediction of a potential failure or the identification of an already-existent failure in a particular entity.
+In essence, a fault detection system that utilizes deep learning techniques is employed in machine vision scenarios and involves extensive data processing to detect and/or anticipate errors. { \item Recurrent Neural Network (RNN): The RNN is commonly employed to characterize sequential data.
+Currently, there are numerous effective applications of this technology in various fields such as speech recognition, natural language processing, medical diagnosis, fault diagnosis, and other domains.
+To gain a comprehensive understanding of the training process of RNNs, it is crucial to highlight the significant distinctions between feed-forward networks and RNNs.
+Feed-forward networks are classified as stateless models, as they do not possess dynamic states.
+This is because, throughout the training process, the data is handled as static and does not involve any temporal dependencies.
+Feed-forward neural networks are used to depict the correlation between variables in each observation at a certain moment, without taking into account the history.
+Therefore, significant links could be lost in certain cases as a result of neglecting the influence of dynamic correlations between past and present input and output data.
+The notion of ``stateful" models was formulated to effectively exploit the sequential dependencies of data pertaining to previous inputs by persistently retaining the information in a ``memory cell" over a period of time \cite{siegel2018real}.} \item Long Short-Term Memory (LSTM): LSTM is part of the recurrent neural network (RNN) method.
 There are three gates in an LSTM unit: a ``forget" gate, an ``input" gate, and an ``output" gate.
 Through selective forgetting and remembering mechanisms, these gate structures could get good feedback on the right information, which helps the network get a better approximation of complex nonlinear functions that change over time.
 In LSTM, the short-term memory is handled separately from the long-term memory.
 The output of an LSTM neuron is represented by the following equation:

 where $\sigma$ is a variable that controls how much the weight and bias values change based on the data received in one repetition (the learning rate). $h_{t-1}$ and $h_t$ are the current and past states of short-term memory, respectively. $C_{t-1}$ and $C_t$ are the current and past states of long-term memory, respectively. $W_0$ and $b_o$ are the current cell's weight and bias, respectively.
 The data that come from another LSTM cell are represented by $x_t$.
 The outgoing data, which is sent to another LSTM cell, is shown by the variable $y_t$.
-The foundational architecture of LSTM is shown in Fig. \ref{fig:FIG11}.
+The foundational architecture of LSTM is shown in Figure \ref{fig:FIG11}.

 \item Gate Recurrent Unit (GRU): GRU is another RNN algorithm.
 In GRU, long-term and short-term memory are merged, unlike LSTM.
 GRU has two main gates: update and reset.
 The update gate controls past state information flows into the present state.
 The reset gate controls the ignored status information at the last minute.
 The equation below represents the output of a GRU neuron: